Skip to contents

 #> bio19: Precipitation of Coldest Period

-#> bio20: Annual Mean Radiation
+#> bio20: Mean Radiation

 #> bio21: Highest Radiation Unit